spryker/spryker-docs/_includes/pbc/all/install-features/202403.0/install-glue-api/install-the-company-account-glue-api.md

 {% info_block warningBox "Verification" %}

 - Send the `GET https://glue.mysprykershop.com/companies/mine` request.
 Make sure that the response contains a collection of resources with the companies your current company user belongs to.

 - Send the `GET https://glue.mysprykershop.com/companies/{% raw %}{{{% endraw %}company_uuid{% raw %}}}{% endraw %}` request.
 Make sure that the response contains only the company resource your current company user belongs to.

 - Send the `GET https://glue.mysprykershop.com/company-business-units/mine?include=companies,company-business-unit-addresses request`.
-Make sure that the response contains:
+Make sure that the response contains the following:
   - The collection of resources with the company business units your current company user belongs to.
   - `companies` and `addresses` relationships.

 - Send the `GET https://glue.mysprykershop.com/company-business-units/{% raw %}{{{% endraw %}company_business_unit_uuid{% raw %}}}{% endraw %}?include=companies,company-business-unit-addresses` request.
 Make sure that the response contains:
   - Only the company business unit resource that your current company user belongs to.
   - `companies` and `addresses` relationships.

 - Send the `GET https://glue.mysprykershop.com/company-business-unit-addresses/{% raw %}{{{% endraw %}company_business_unit_address_uuid{% raw %}}}{% endraw %}` request.
-Make sure that response contains only the company business unit address of the business unit your current company user belongs to has.
+Make sure that response contains only the company business unit address of the business unit your current company user belongs to.

 - Send the `GET https://glue.mysprykershop.com/company-roles/mine?include=companies` request.
-Make sure that the response contains:
+Make sure that the response contains the following:
   - All the company roles assigned to your current company user.
   - The `companies` relationship.

 - Send the `GET https://glue.mysprykershop.com/company-roles/{% raw %}{{{% endraw %}company_role_uuid{% raw %}}}{% endraw %}?include=companies` request.
-Make sure that the response contains:
+Make sure that the response contains the following:
   - Only the company role resource assigned to your current company user.
   - The `companies` relationship.

 - Send the `GET https://glue.mysprykershop.com/company-users?include=company-roles,companies,company-business-units,customers` request.
-Make sure that the response contains:
+Make sure that the response contains the following:
   - All the company users of the company your current company user belong to.
-  - The `company-roles`, `companies`, `company-business-units`, and `customers`relationships.
+  - Relationships:
+    * `company-roles`
+    * `companies`
+    * `company-business-units`
+    * `customers`

 - Send the `GET https://glue.mysprykershop.com/company-users/mine?include=company-roles,companies,company-business-units,customers` request.
-Make sure that the response contains:
+Make sure that the response contains the following:
     - A collection of resources with all the company users that the current user can impersonate as.
-    - The `company-roles`, `companies`, `company-business-units`, and `customers` relationships.
+    - Relationships:
+      * `company-roles`
+      * `companies`
+      * `company-business-units`
+      * `customers`

 - Send the `GET https://glue.mysprykershop.com/company-users/{% raw %}{{{% endraw %}company_user_uuid{% raw %}}}{% endraw %}?include=company-roles,companies,company-business-units,customers` request.
-Make sure that the response contains:
+Make sure that the response contains the following:
     - One company user
-    - The `company-roles`, `companies`, `company-business-units`, and `customers` relationships
+    - Relationships:
+      * `company-roles`
+      * `companies`
+      * `company-business-units`
+      * `customers`

 {% endinfo_block %}